Online Reputation Management: The Metrics That Matter

 Local Rankings on Google

 Looking at your online presence on Google is also a reputation metric your multi-location business should be tracking.
 How visible is your business in relevant search results?
+This is part of search engine reputation management (SERM).
 Understanding where your local companies rank in relevant searches is a crucial metric to track.
 Because while the volume of reviews is essential to consumers, it’s also important to Google.
 Although Google doesn’t automatically rank a business with more reviews higher than one without, the volume of reviews does play a role in Google’s ranking factors.

 And if you need further convincing for why this matters – 75 percent of searchers never scroll past the first page of search results.
 If your business isn’t showing up until the second or third page of search results, think of how many sales you’re missing out on.